vetlefo/vaim2/implementation/master-integration-checklist.md

 - [ ] Verify proper handling of streaming responses in the UI

 ### 1.4 SQT
-- [ ] Possibly the UI calls POST /graph-analytics-service/sqt/addThought or the relevant route
+- [x] Properly configured node creation through chat interface
+- [x] Verify node content is correctly used as labels in the graph
+- [x] Ensure proper data flow from chat to graph visualization
-- [ ] Make sure the UI references the correct path
+- [ ] Make sure the UI references the correct path for SQT operations

 ## 2. Validate Basic UI Flow